Samanthapudi-Shakeer/EPP_SQ/backend/README.md

 ## 1. Install and Configure MySQL

-Run the provisioning script to install MySQL, start the service, and create a dedicated database/user:
+Run the provisioning script to install MySQL, start the service, and create a dedicated database/user.
+The script also writes a `mysql_credentials.env` file in this directory that captures the generated credentials and the ready-to-use SQLAlchemy `DATABASE_URL`.

 ```bash
 cd backend